truss-security/truss-docs/docs/dashboard/index.md

 **Effect Hooks:**
 - Initialize search fields and input values based on URL parameters.
 - Fetch and filter data from the GraphQL endpoint based on search fields and sort direction.

----

-This documentation provides an overview and detailed description of the processes and operations of the Home, Dashboard, and Signin pages in the Truss Dashboard application.
-For further details, refer to the respective files in the codebase.